-Eligible Introducer (Paragraph 23(5) of the Code) 9 Acceptable Applicant (Paragraph 20 of the Code) Acting on behalf of (Paragraph 21 of the Code) What is concession? the verify the identity of the customer.
+Eligible Introducer (Paragraph 23(5) of the Code) 9 • What is concession? verify the identity of the customer.
 The introducer does not have to produce the verification documentation to the relevant person at the outset of the relationship or occasional transaction.
 The relevant person must still obtain identity information regarding the identity of the customer and the beneficial owner. met the relevant person does not have to verify the identity of the customer. and the relevant person is permitted to use this concession, the relevant person does not have to identify, verify, or determine the beneficial owner of the underlying third party client.
 However, the customer of the relevant person must have done this.
 What is relationship with customer?
 The relevant person's services are provided directly for, and to, the customer.
 The Eligible Introducer is not the relevant person's customer. applicant is the customer and is not acting on behalf of another party or parties.
+The allowed business is the relevant person's customer and the relevant person provides services directly to the allowed business / customer, such as a bank account.
+However, the allowed business / customer is acting on behalf of another party or parties (the underlying third party / client).

-9 This refers to the eligible introducer concession, for details of the non-eligible concession please see part 6.2.1 of this Handbook.
+$^{^{9}}$ This refers to the eligible introducer concession, for details of the non-eligible concession please see part 6.2.1 of this Handbook.

-Do higher risk circumstances dis- requirements relating to who the customer is.
-The introducer must be a trusted person, other than a nominee company of either a regulated person or a person who acts in the course of external regulated business.
-Yes, if the introducer, or customer, is assessed as posing a higher risk of ML/FT this concession is disapplied. applicant must be a trusted person or must be a company listed on a recognised stock exchange.
-Yes, if the customer is a higher risk of ML/FT, this concession is disapplied.
-The relevant person must obtain CDD and EDD on the customer. which is set out in paragraph 21(6) of the Code.
-No, this concession may still be used if the Business required?
+criteria?
+There are no requirements relating to who the customer is.
+The introducer must be a trusted person, other than a nominee company of either a regulated person or a person who acts in the course of external regulated business. applicant must be a trusted person or must be a company listed on a recognised stock which is set out in paragraph 21(6) of the circumstances disapply the concession?
+Yes, if the introducer, or customer, is assessed as posing a higher risk of ML/FT this concession is disapplied.
+Therefore, the verification documentation must be produced to the relevant person, it cannot rely on the introducer to obtain and hold this. a higher risk of ML/FT, this concession is disapplied.
+The relevant person must - Business required?
 Yes - must contain the items listed in the Code.
 There is a template of the El certificate and terms of business at Appendix E of this Handbook. ensure that the customer qualifies as an acceptable applicant.
-There is an acceptable applicant certificate template at Appendix F of this Handbook. items listed in the Code.
-There is an acting on behalf of terms of business template at Appendix G of this Handbook.
-Testing of their CDD procedures required? res No Yes
+There is an acceptable applicant certificate template at Appendix F of this Handbook. behalf of terms of business template at Appendix G of this Handbook.
+Testing of their CDD procedures required?
+Yes No Yes